TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 (1) DGM-seq, (2) DGM-multi, when monotonicity is assumed, and (3) DGM-multi, when monotonicity is not assumed.

 2. Simulations_figures: visualizing the simulations results, using figures and tables.
-Contains the scripts for creating the figures and the tables presented in the main text and in the online Supplementary.
+Contains the scripts for creating the figures and the tables presented in the main text and in the Web Appendix.